ePages-de/epages-devportal/_posts/2019/2019-06-18-design-thinking-workshop-with-epages.md

 The participation was really great, and due to the small group of only 10 attendees, everyone could contribute their ideas.
 One of the biggest learnings of the students was, that Design Thinking is a step-by-step process.
 You cannot just skip one phase by assuming that you already know what the user needs, and coming up with an idea too early.
-Instead, it’s important to take your time at the beginning to understand the problem in depth and put yourself in the position of the user.
+Instead, it's important to take your time at the beginning to understand the problem in depth and put yourself in the position of the user.

 What we as moderators definitely want to improve is the timeframe of the workshop: we noticed that 4 hours is just too short to go through all the 6 phases from understanding the design challenge to prototyping and testing.
 Next time, we will plan with at least one day.